loicmarie/playground-8maVaWFU/markdowns/introduction_example.md

 # <a name="tictactoe"></a> The Tic-Tac-Toe Game

 Do you know the famous [Tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) ?
+I bet you do !

-It's a simple game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
+No ?
+It's a simple game for two players, X and O, who take turns marking the spaces in a **3×3 grid**.
+The player who succeeds in placing **three of their marks** in a horizontal, vertical, or diagonal row wins the game.

 ![Tictactoe](https://www.tenstickers.be/stickers/img/preview/sticker-decoratif-morpion-pour-mac-2609.png)